 Do dictation exercises.

 Dictate a sentence, or even just a word, from their favourite book.
 Have them write that word in their spelling book.
-Have them do that a couple times a week.
-They will begin to recognize that word, memorize it.
+Have them do that a couple of times a week.
+They will begin to recognize that word, and memorize it.
 Then point out the phonics rules that make that word function the way that it does.

 Include spelling cards.